 Workplace substance abuse training is a type of training that companies provide to help employees understand substance abuse and identify the signs of abuse or addiction.
 Training helps employers ensure a safe workplace for a business’s employees and their customers.

 Substance abuse is a massive problem for employers.
 It’s not only extremely unhealthy for employees; it also causes decreased productivity and lower attendance at work.
 Substance abuse also generates substantial liability from employees who do things like operating machinery while under the influence of controlled substances.
-The average cost of a forklift accident, for example, can total $38,000 in direct costs and over $150,000 in indirect costs.
+The average cost of a workplace injury is $42,000, and a work-related death costing $1,220,000.
 Workplace training is provided by employers in order to reduce this liability and minimize the damage to the business of substance abuse by employees.

 Workers who abuse controlled substances miss approximately 50% more work than those who don’t.
 We looked at more than a dozen human resource consultants and other training program providers before settling on our list of the best workplace substance abuse training companies.